 DAY 1: ARRIVAl AT PARO

 Whatever route you take in arriving at this beautiful country, let’s start your journey from the breathtaking Paro.
 Paro is a small town surrounded by a valley and breathtaking landscape.
-The famous cover poster of hilltop monastery you see in glossy Bhutan tour package is located in Paro.
+The famous cover poster of the hilltop monastery you see in the glossy Bhutan tour package is located in Paro.

-I suggest check-in to Kamsum Hotel (3.3 Km from Paro Airport).
+I suggest check-in into Kamsum Hotel (3.3 Km from Paro Airport).
 This hotel is at one of the best locations in the town.
-The hotel is very close to some of the popular tourist attraction in Paro.
+The hotel is very close to some of the popular tourist attractions in Paro.

 LATER THAT DAY